Permissionless-Software-Foundation/psf-js-examples/minimal-ecash-wallet/README.md

 [minimal-ecash-wallet](https://www.npmjs.com/package/minimal-ecash-wallet) is a minimalist eCash (XEC) wallet 'engine' for use with both front end web apps and back end APIs.
 It contains all the core functionality needed by a wallet:

-- Create a new BCH wallet, import a mnemonic, or import a private key (WIF)
+- Create a new XEC wallet, import a mnemonic, or import a private key (WIF)
 - Encrypt a wallets mnemonic for safe storage
 - Send and receive eCash
 - Send and receive eTokens